mvincentbb/CEREBRO_AI_PROJECT/README.md

 We have these files

-- DT_With_Supervised_Learning.ipynb  : this is the Jupyter notebook for all the semi supervised decision model and all the test we have make
+- [DT_With_Supervised_Learning.ipynb](https://github.com/mvincentbb/CEREBRO_AI_PROJECT/blob/main/DT_With_Supervised_Learning.ipynb)  : this is the Jupyter notebook for all the semi supervised decision model and all the test we have make
-- Decision_tree_semi_supervid_.ipynb : notebook for the semi supervised decision tree model
+- [Decision_tree_semi_supervid_.ipynb](https://github.com/mvincentbb/CEREBRO_AI_PROJECT/blob/main/Decision_tree_semi_supervid_.ipynb) : notebook for the semi supervised decision tree model
-- data_256_sample.7z is the sample data set to make the test on our pretrain model
+- [data_256_sample.7z](https://github.com/mvincentbb/CEREBRO_AI_PROJECT/blob/main/data_256_sample.7z) is the sample data set to make the test on our pretrain model
--
+- [cnn.ipynb](https://github.com/mvincentbb/CEREBRO_AI_PROJECT/blob/main/cnn.ipynb) is the notebook for our CNN model

 ## Requirements to run your Python code